Social Anxiety Disorder

 Behavioural Signs

 Knowing these signs can help you or someone you know get the right help.
-Talking to a professional therapist can make things a lot better.
+Talking to a professional Therapist can make things a lot better.

 What is the difference between having a social anxiety disorder and being shy?